BeamMP/Docs/docs/en/guides/mod-creation/server/getting-started.md

 # Multiplayer mod creation

-## Folderstructure and file basics
+## Folder structure and file basics

 The basic folder and file structure needs to look like this: